wch/movies/README.md

 install.packages(c('RSQLite', 'RSQLite.extfuns'))
 ```

+You may need to restart R to make sure the newly-installed packages work properly.

-Once all these packages are installed, you can run this app by entering the directory, and then running the following in R:
+After all these packages are installed, you can run this app by entering the directory, and then running the following in R:

 ```S
 shiny::runApp()